Skip to content

 JavaScript API

-SkyScript injects the window.skyscript.xplm object into every page.
-All methods return Promises and communicate with X-Plane's SDK on the simulator's main thread.
+SkyScript injects the window.skyscript object into every page.
+The xplm namespace provides X-Plane SDK access, postMessage/onMessage enable bidirectional plugin communication, and the fs namespace offers scoped file system access.
+All async methods return Promises and communicate with the native plugin on the simulator's main thread.

 Availability